kolodny/safetest/README.md

 1. ### Add run command to `package.json` scripts:

-   Add the following line to your `package.json` scripts:
+   Add the following line to your `package.json` scripts section:

    ```json
    {